Dark Chocolate Ganache for Macarons

 • Chop dark chocolate with a sharp knife if needed and place it in the plastic cup or bowl.
 If you are using chocolate that comes in collets then no need to chop it.

-• In the small saucepan heat heavy cream and glucose syrup.
-Mixture should be hot and steaming, but do not boil it!
+• In a small saucepan, heat heavy cream and glucose syrup.
+The mixture should be hot and steaming, but do not boil it!

 • Add the hot cream mixture to the dark chocolate and let it sit for 2-3 minutes.
-If you are doubling this recipe then let mixture sit longer.
+If you are doubling this recipe, then let the mixture sit longer.

-• With the help of a rubber spatula stir chocolate and make sure it all melted.
-Scrape the sides and bottom of the cup or bowl.
+• With the help of a rubber spatula, stir the chocolate and make sure it all melted.
+Scrape the sides and bottom of the cup or bowl.ย

-• Emulsify ganache with hand blender.
-Hold blender at an angle and keep it at the bottom to prevent incorporating too much air bubbles.
+• Emulsify the ganache with an immersion blender.
+Hold the blender at an angle and keep it at the bottom to prevent incorporating too many air bubbles.

-• Add pinch of salt and butter.
+• Add a pinch of salt and butter.
 Emulsify again for 5-10 seconds.
-Ganache should be smooth and silky.
+The ganache should be smooth and silky.ย

-• Transfer ganache to a flat container and cover with plastic wrap "to contact".
+• Transfer the ganache to a flat container and cover it with plastic wrap "to contact."

-• Let ganache set for about 1 hour at room temperature.
-I would not recommend putting dark chocolate ganache into the fridge before pipping as it will change the silky texture.
+• Let the ganache set for about 1 hour at room temperature.
+I would not recommend putting dark chocolate ganache into the fridge before pipping as it will change the silky texture.ย

 Leave a Reply